georgealways/eslint-config-gmb/README.md

 # eslint-config-gmb

-**!
-README IS OUT OF DATE !**

-**eslint-config-gmb** is an ESLint configuration created by George Michael Brower.
-This configuration aims to provide a comprehensive and stylistic linting setup for JavaScript, TypeScript, and Vue projects.
+**eslint-config-gmb** is an ESLint configuration created by George Michael Brower for JavaScript, TypeScript, and Vue projects.
+It's really only intended for me, but I published it to npm to make it easier to use across projects.

-The configuration features:

-- Tabbed indentation.
+### Features

+- Tabs not spaces `→→`
-- Spaces in parenthesis, brackets, and braces.
+- Spaces in parenthesis, brackets, and braces `[ val ] = fn( { arg } )`
-- Import sorting by filename (members sorted alphabetically).
+- Automatic import sorting

-- Import grouping by type (external, internal).
+### Custom rules

-- Symmetric newlines within blocks.
+- Symmetric newlines within blocks
+- Trailing commas in multiline collections (with exceptions)

 ## Usage

-**!
-README IS OUT OF DATE !**

 Create an `eslint.config.js` file in your project root with the following: